hcloud-talos/terraform-hcloud-talos/README.md

 - It uses [KubePrism](https://www.talos.dev/v1.6/kubernetes-guides/configuration/kubeprism/)
   as [cluster endpoint](https://www.talos.dev/v1.6/reference/cli/#synopsis-9).
 - It prepares for the kube-prometheus-stack by enabling listening and enabling service monitors in cilium.
-- If `cluster_api_host` is set, you should create a DNS record, pointing to the Control Plane node private IPs.
+- If `cluster_api_host` is set, then you should create a corresponding DNS record pointing to either one control plane, the load balancer, floating IP, or alias IP.
+  If `cluster_api_host` is not set, then a record for `kube.[cluster_domain]` should be created.
+  It totally depends on your setup.

 ## Additional installed software in the cluster